Team1091/team1091.github.io/join.md

 ## Requirements to join:

 1) Come to any meeting, and notify a coach about desire to join.
-  * The best meeting to attend is the parent meeting.
-  * Our parent meeting is planned for Oct.
-17th.
-6-7:30pm, in the machine shop room.
   * We will accept new team members year round.
+  * Best coach to notify would be Bill Pfund in room 119

 2) Signed Co-Curricular form and fulfilling all Co-Curricular Requirements See [https://www.huhs.org/activities/](https://www.huhs.org/activities/) for more details